Grand Theft Auto IV: Promotion

 The game was promoted through posters and murals on billboards and buildings, including Chinatown, New York City.

-Industry analysts found Grand Theft Auto IVs marketing much more subtle than Microsoft's marketing of Halo 3 (2007), identifying Rockstar's interest in controlling the output at all times.
-The game was marketed through video trailers and press demonstrations.
-On 29 March 2007, the debut trailer was released.
-It was narrated by protagonist Niko, and depicts the open world accompanied by the song "Pruit-Igoe" by Philip Glass, originally composed for Godfrey Reggio's 1982 documentary film Koyaanisqatsi.
-The trailer is credited for starting the Rickrolling meme; after the higher viewership crashed Rockstar's website, several users re-posted the trailer, but some misleadingly played the music video for Rick Astley's "Never Gonna Give You Up".
-The second trailer was released on 28 June 2007, showcasing the game's physics engine and featuring the song "Arm in Arm (Shy Child Remix)" by the Boggs.
-Dan Houser noted that the game was "still rough" when the first trailer was released, but that cutscenes were "coming on board" by the second trailer's release.
+Industry analysts found Grand Theft Auto IVs marketing more subtle than Microsoft's marketing of Halo 3 (2007), identifying Rockstar's interest in controlling the output at all times.
+The debut trailer was released on 29 March 2007.
+Narrated by Niko, it depicts the open world accompanied by the song "Pruit-Igoe" by Philip Glass, originally composed for Godfrey Reggio's documentary Koyaanisqatsi (1982).
+The trailer is credited for starting the Rickrolling meme; after the high viewership crashed Rockstar's website, several users re-posted the trailer, but some misleadingly played the music video for Rick Astley's "Never Gonna Give You Up".
+The second trailer was released on 28 June, showcasing the physics engine and featuring "Arm in Arm (Shy Child Remix)" by the Boggs.
+Dan Houser noted that the game was "still rough" when the first trailer was released but cutscenes were "coming on board" by the second trailer.

 To unveil the game's cover art, Rockstar contracted artists to paint a mural on a wall at a secluded warehouse location, showcasing the art in a video on 28 November 2007.
-A third trailer was released on 6 December 2007, introducing some of the game's characters, such as Roman and Michelle.
+A third trailer was released on 6 December, introducing some of the game's characters, such as Roman and Michelle.
 The trailer features the song "King Ring" by Russian rap artist Seryoga, which Rockstar felt captured the "melting pot mentality" of Liberty City.
 Dan Houser wanted the third trailer to capture the "visceral qualities" of the game, but focus less on the story, as the first two trailers had done.
 On 8 February 2008, five teaser trailers for the game were released, each showcasing a particular character or service within the game.
 Similar teaser trailers were later released in pairs on 21 February, 7 March, and 11 April.
-Another trailer, released on 27 March 2008, showcases some scenes from the game, such as a bank robbery and police chase.
+Another trailer, released on 27 March, showcases some scenes from the game, such as a bank robbery and police chase.
 A television commercial from GameStop debuted on 1 April, focusing on the activities in Liberty City.